rvanasa/sorcerer/README.md

-## A super simple Inversion of Control (IoC) framework.
+## A super straightforward Inversion of Control (IoC) framework.
-#### Similar to the Java Spring Framework, but way more straightforward.
+#### Similar to the Java Spring Framework, but conducive to the NodeJS ecosystem.

-Someday I'll document this properly, but for now here's a typical usage example:

 #### Example Project Layout
 ```